 There is a long history of using plant-based remedies to treat sexual performance.
 However, information about the efficacy and safety of these natural ingredients often relies less on scientific evidence and more on anecdotal reports.
 The quality of the products in this market segment is inconsistent.
 Many of them, at best, do nothing for our sexual health.
 The bigger worry is that some products put us at risk because of the ingredients or questionable manufacturing practices used.
 Some products that claim to be natural and plant-based contain Sildenafil and other synthetic PDE inhibitors.
 The lacing of products is a dishonest practice that can be life-threatening as PDE inhibitors are contraindicated for certain groups of people with different diseases or health conditions4.

 Three features are indispensable to ensure the efficacy and safety of plant-based ingredients and natural products: standardization of bioactive compounds, a defined mechanism of action, and scientific evidence proving efficacy.
-Furthermore, in the case of plant extracts and botanicals, patented ingredients offer certain advantages:
+Furthermore, in the case of plant extracts and botanicals, branded ingredients offer certain advantages:

 - They are trademarked and registered to a standard dose.